People's Liberation Army Support Base in Djibouti

-The People's Liberation Army Navy has used the base to conduct anti-piracy operations off of the coast of Djibouti and around the Horn of Africa.
+The People's Liberation Army Navy has used the base to conduct anti-piracy operations off the coast of Djibouti and around the Horn of Africa.
 It is also expected to take part in activities such as intelligence collection, non-combat evacuation operations, peacekeeping operations support and counterterrorism.
 As of 2017, the base commander is Liang Yang.

 Djibouti is strategically situated by the Bab-el-Mandeb Strait, which separates the Gulf of Aden from the Red Sea and guards the approaches to the Suez Canal.
 The Chinese base is located by the Chinese-operated Port of Doraleh to the west of Djibouti City.
 To the south of the city are several other foreign military bases, including Camp Lemonnier (United States Navy), Base Aérienne 188 (French Air Force), and the Japan Self-Defense Force Base Djibouti.

 History

 Negotiations for China to create a strategic base in Djibouti began with President Ismaïl Omar Guelleh in approximately 2015.
 Negotiations were concluded in January 2016, with China and Djibouti having "reached consensus" on the construction of naval facilities, and in March 2016, construction of the naval base began.

 On July 11, 2017, the People's Liberation Army Navy dispatched ships from the South Sea Fleet in Zhanjiang to open the base officially.
 The base was formally opened on August 1, 2017.
 The first live fire exercises were conducted on September 22, 2017.

 Around May 2018, China began constructing a large-scale pier (over 330 meters in length or 1,120 feet) at the base, and appeared to be fully completed after 18 months from a satellite photo taken in December 2019.
 Satellite analysis show that China may be building a second pier or quay as to increase the naval capacity of the base.

 Due to the COVID-19 pandemic, beginning in April 2020, the People's Liberation Army Navy began taking precautions to prevent a COVID-19 outbreak at the base by enforcing stricter entry and exit controls as well as deploying additional medical personnel to the base.
 The precautions also were adopted at other military bases in China.